 Bernard Cornwell

-Help us recommend similar authors for your chance to win prizes
+Help us suggest similar authors for your chance to win prizes

 Bernard Cornwell was born in London in 1944.
 He was adopted at six weeks old by a family in Essex who belonged to a strict religious sect called the Peculiar People who forbade television, alcohol, cigarettes, dances and toy guns.
 After graduating, and working as a teacher, he joined BBC Television where he worked for the next 10 years working his way from researcher to Head of Current Affairs Television for the BBC in Northern Ireland.
 In 1979, his life changed when he met and fell in love with Judy, a visiting American.
 Judy was unable to move to Britain for family reasons so Bernard went to the States where he was refused a Green Card, so for eighteen months he wrote novels; the only job that didn't require a permit.
 The hugely successful Sharpe series was born with the publication of Sharpe's Eagle, the first of twenty books about the 19th century hero, Richard Sharpe.